 The Building Bonds Project is designed to help families and their children to be close, especially in times of crisis, need or trouble.
 We believe that every child should have the chance to enjoy close and loving contact with their primary caregiver.
 A comfortable, well fitting hands-free carrier will enable these essential bonds to form, building a happy brain.

-The Building Bonds Project fits and donates slings and carriers to families in health, social or financial difficulties, who are unable to source their own carrier easily.
+The Building Bonds Project fits and donates slings and carriers to families in health or social difficulties who also have a financial challenge.
+These families are often unable to source or afford their own carrier easily.
 We aim to break down the barriers to babywearing, making carriers accessible to those who need them most.

 There is much evidence to show that the first 1000 days of a child’s life have a huge impact on their future trajectory: we are here to help build the resilience and relationships that allow children and their families to thrive despite adversity and difficulties.
 (You can read more about this resilience here.)